-- 8.12.1 Athletes will be eligible for Senior National Cards if: - a) They were selected to compete for Canada in athletics at one the following championships the World Championships, Olympic Games, or Paralympic Games; and - b) They were at least 18 years old in the year of that championship.

-For the avoidance of doubt, an athlete selected to one of these championships but who does not compete, for example due to injury or relay squad selection decision, is eligible for a Senior National Card.

-- 8.12.2 A C1 card will be allocated if the athlete has never previously been allocated a Senior card otherwise a SR card will be allocated. - 8.12.3 Athletes will only be eligible for a Senior National Card for a maximum of four years without achieving a Senior International Card or since they last held a Senior International Card. - a) If requested by the Selectors and agreed by SC this period can be extended up to a maximum of six years, subject to the points below. - b) If requested by the Selectors and agreed by SC, this period can be extended up to a maximum of seven years if and only if the athlete was Carded in the previous year (being their sixth year of Senior National Cards) and the seventh year includes an Olympic or Paralympic Summer Games. - c) Any years that an athlete received a Health Card (see section 8.14) will NOT be counted towards these time limits. - d) Due to COVID-19, any athlete who received a Senior National Card for 2020-2021 cycle will NOT be counted towards these time limits.
+- 8.12.1 Athletes will be eligible for Senior National Cards if: - a) They were selected to compete for Canada in athletics at one the following championships the World Championships, Olympic Games, or Paralympic Games; and - b) They were at least 18 years old in the year of that championship. - For the avoidance of doubt, an athlete selected to one of these championships but who does not compete, for example due to injury or relay squad selection decision, is eligible for a Senior National Card. - c) Para athletes only: WPA have cancelled the 2022 World Championships (which were due to take place in Kobe, JPN).
+In these exceptional circumstances, at the "End of Year Selection Meeting" athletes who are internationally classified and who are at least 18 years old in 2022 and who have achieved an eligible CAPP "Top 8" consideration standard will be considered eligible for a Senior National card. - For the avoidance of doubt, these athletes do not necessarily have to rank in the top half of the WPA world rankings (since it is possible that not every athlete will register with WPA in a non-World Championships year). - 8.12.2 A C1 card will be allocated if the athlete has never previously been allocated a Senior card otherwise a SR card will be allocated. - 8.12.3 Athletes will only be eligible for a Senior National Card for a maximum of four years without achieving a Senior International Card or since they last held a Senior International Card. - a) If requested by the Selectors and agreed by SC this period can be extended up to a maximum of six years, subject to the points below. - b) If requested by the Selectors and agreed by SC, this period can be extended up to a maximum of seven years if and only if the athlete was Carded in the previous year (being their sixth year of Senior National Cards) and the seventh year includes an Olympic or Paralympic Summer Games. - c) Any years that an athlete received a Health Card (see section 8.14) will NOT be counted towards these time limits.

+- d) Both NCAA and Partial cards (even though less than 12 months) count as a "year" of carding for the purpose of these calculations. - e) Due to COVID-19, any athlete who received a Senior National Card for 2020-2021 cycle will NOT be counted towards these time limits.